 In order for the district to fulfill its mission to provide reliable, high-quality water and wastewater treatment services, as well as maintain its federally-licensed hydroelectric project, EID must maintain, repair and replace its valuable capital assets.

 To fund some of the high-cost rehabilitations and replacements, public agencies like EID use tax-free, low-interest bond financing to repair and replace infrastructure that will have a service life of 50 years or more.
 Other projects may have equal or longer horizons.
 Bond financing—acquiring low-interest debt—helps EID manage the cost and spread it equitably across the generations of customers who will benefit from the needed repairs and improvements.

 District staff gives vigilant attention evaluating the CIP to ensure that the projects included in the plan are vital and necessary to maintain reliability and protect public health.
-Safety, service reliability, and meeting regulatory mandates are three of the vital reasons we aim not to defer important projects: in fact, 93 percent of the 2018 – 2022 plan is categorized as priority 1 or 2 projects.
+Safety, service reliability, and meeting regulatory mandates are three of the vital reasons we aim not to defer important projects: in fact, 99 percent of planned expenditures for the 2019 – 2023 plan are categorized as Priority 1 or 2 projects.